SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ## Simple Features

-A standardized set of geometric shapes are the essense of vector data, but these are next to useless outside a tabular structure.
+A standardized set of geometric shapes are the essence of vector data.
+The [sf](){:.rlib} puts sets of shapes in a tabular structure so that we can manipulate and analyze them.